volesen/orm-db-benchmark/README.md

 ## Results
 The results are based on n = 20 measurements for each stack.

+The time spent serializing 10 authors objects using pagination is as follow

 | Server | ORM/ODM                 | Serializer            | DB         | mean   | min    | max    | std    |
 |--------|-------------------------|-----------------------|------------|--------|--------|--------|--------|
 | Flask  | Mongoengine (Embedding) | Marshmallow           | MongoDB    | 1.028  | 1.018  | 1.044  | 0.0068 |